NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/RD_CATEGORIES.md

 ## Create Fixtures

 Now create a `digestapi/fixtures/categories.json` file, add some fixtures and load them into the database.

 Create about 5.

+Once you have fixtures, update the `seed_database.sh` script to load them.
+Then run the seed script to start from scratch.

 ## Reference